Safeguarding Children - Leeds

 - TARGET events – hot topics/ longer safeguarding sessions

-In addition the CCG safeguarding team offer GPs the opportunity to attend face to face safeguarding training session and the schedule is regularly distributed to all PM and safeguarding lead GPs.
-Safeguarding Training Schedule provided by the CCGs Safeguarding Team can be found on the https://extranet.leedsccg.nhs.uk/
+In addition, the CCG safeguarding team offer primary care staff the opportunity to attend face to face and/or virtual safeguarding training sessions.
+The training schedule is circulated to all practice managers and safeguarding leads, as well as being available on the online booking system referenced below.

 Health Visitor and Local Children's Team Locator can be found at Leeds (Family Information Service, Leeds)